| |

 Plan on doing a big loop through Tuscany, and returning your car to (and flying out of, if applicable) the same airport you came in to.

-Is One Week in Tuscany Enough Time?
+Is One Week Enough Time?

 While you could technically do Tuscany in a couple of days, you’re not going to have much time to experience the dolce vita that makes this part of Italy special if you do it that way.